 In 2002 after another great season of all of you coming to our place on Honeymoon Hill Road, we wanted to make your visit to our greenhouses even more pleasurable.
 So instead of having Port-o-Potties, we looked into putting restrooms at our Honeymoon Acres on Honeymoon Hill Road.
 We called the State of Wisconsin.
 We were then told by the State Employees that if your business had 25 people or more there at one time, it is a state law that you need to have public restrooms.
 After that statement and the fact that the Port-o-Potties are not good for handicap to use, we knew we had to do something about it.
 At this point, we looked into the land around us to expand but it was not for sale.
 So instead we looked around and got the property on Ford Drive.
 That land is located on a TIF District and we started to build.
 It now has gone through some remodeling and has turned into what we have today.
 We do miss the quiet little place on Honeymoon Hill Road, but we really had no choice and we tried to make our new place on the highway easily accessible and beautiful.
 It always has amazed me that other greenhouses don’t have public restrooms.
 It costed us a fortune to invest our whole lives into our business.
 So after 6 months of building the whole place mostly by ourselves we opened in 2003.
 It was enjoyable to see our customers think of our place as a “Plant Heaven.”

 Our business is truly a blessing.
 Through all of the struggles and situations we always seem to pull through.
 Another blessing is our kids.
 They are all a pleasure to work with and be around.
 Clint and Dwight help me out in the greenhouse growing part of the plants and moving them from the growing location, Honeymoon Hill Road, to the store location, Ford Drive (Hwy 57).
 Dwight also works another division of the business.
-He does landscaping for customers that need that extra help in their yard.
+He does landscaping for customers.
 Falena is there to assist Marci in the salesroom as a cashier and customer service.
 She also works as the designer of the website you are viewing right now.
-Both Marci and Falena help a lot to grow the plants unitl we get busy enough that they need to help customers instead.
+Both Marci and Falena help a lot to grow the plants until we get busy enough that they need to help customers instead.
 We also have a couple other full time employees.
-One is actually engaged to one of sons.
-Dwight and Allison will soon to be married.
-They work together in the landscaping and she will also be helping up in the salesroom with Marci and Falena.
-Keary is the other full time employee.
-He helps out in the greenhouse moving, growing, and organizing the plants with Clint, Dwight, and myself.
+Allison is one employee that is actually married to Dwight.
+They work together in the landscaping and she also helps in the salesroom with Marci and Falena.
+Evan is the other employee that is engaged to Falena.
+Evan helps out in the greenhouse moving, growing, and organizing the plants with Clint, Dwight, and myself.
+We also have another full time employee, Johanna, that helps in the salesroom along with other various jobs.
 We would appreciate it if you could continue to be patient with us.
 We understand that the wait in spring is long at the checkout, but we try to go fast.
 We also apologize too that it may be hard to find a person to answer questions.
 We try so very hard to make this the best place to buy plants.
 We are provided with some help by close friends that eases the stress of our spring.
-It is very nice to have friends to help us out in our tough time of the season.
-Some people ask why we just have seven full time people to do what other greenhouses need ten to twenty people to do.
+Some people ask why we just have eight full time people to do what other greenhouses need ten to twenty people to do.
 One is to keep the cost of our plants down.
 We can't afford too many people working.
 Another reason is that it is hard to find people to hire who have an abundant knowledge of plants to assist customers.
 We only need extra people for four to six weeks, then it slows down.
 So there would be no point.

 There is a lot more to add to this story but it is getting pretty long.
 I hope this gives you an idea how much me and my family love our business.
 We are truly thankful for everyone who comes to our place to purchase our plants.
 We are proud to be one of the best greenhouses in Wisconsin!